jasonhemann/24SP-CS2126/syllabus.md

 extensions or accommodations.
 If you do end up in a situation that would warrant additional flexibility, you must contact your dean of students and have them contact me.
-They will help you coordinate extensions and accomodations across all your classes, which will ensure you get the support you need across the board, not just in this class.
+They will help you coordinate extensions and accommodations across all your classes, which will ensure you get the support you need across the board, not just in this class.